Predictive Weather Routing Business Rule and Weather Map Layers

 After that, Route4Me checks multiple sources with different weather forecasts for the area in which you are planning the route.
-If the weather conditions in the corresponding area are expected to be poor or dangerous, you are automatically prompted with the summary of the forecast where you can adjust the slowdown for the total travel/driving time, as well as for the total service time of the route.
+If the weather conditions in the corresponding area are expected to be poor or dangerous, you are automatically prompted with the summary of the weather on route forecast where you can adjust the weather route slowdown for the total travel/driving time, as well as for the total service time of the route.

 Weather Map Layers

-Besides the weather-related slowdown, Route4Me’s Predictive Weather Constraint also provides a variety of weather map layers that display the current weather conditions on the map.
-Weather map layers allow you to check multiple parameters of the current weather conditions in real time so that you can send the right vehicles to the right areas, properly equip your fleet and employees, etc.
+In addition to the weather-related slowdown, Route4Me’s Predictive Weather Constraint also provides a variety of weather map layers that display the current weather along a route on the map.
+Weather map layers allow you to check multiple parameters of the current weather in route in real time so that you can send the right vehicles to the right areas, properly equip your fleet and employees, etc.

 The Radar layer on Route4Me’s weather driving route planner displays the overlay that differentiates between rain, snow, and a rain/snow/ice mix, where the color of the shade indicates intensity.

-The Satellite layer displays a visible satellite overlay of clouds over the corresponding area on the map.
+The Satellite layer displays a visible satellite overlay of clouds over the weather route planner driving directions.

 The Winds layer displays the current wind speed as a gradient on the opened weather conditions travel route.

 The Storm Reports layer on Route4Me’s weather driving route planner displays severe storm reports as dots on the map.
 The four types of different colored dots indicate four levels of increasing severity, heavy rain, hail, severe thunderstorms, and possible tornados.

 The Snow Depth layer displays the current snow depth observed on the ground (as a gradient) on the opened weather conditions travel route.

-The Temperature layer displays the current temperature as a gradient.
+The Temperature layer displays the current temperature weather conditions for travel route.